 ▶Mission:

-[Strengthening] Continue to develop strong athletes who are loved around the world
+【Strengthening】Continuing to nurture strong athletes who are loved around the world.

-[Popularization] Make skiing and snowboarding a national winter sport
+【Promotion】Making skiing and snowboarding a national winter sport.

-[Co-creation] Create an environment where skiing and snowboarding can be enjoyed sustainably
+【Co-creation】Creating an environment where people can enjoy skiing and snowboarding sustainably.

-Does it make your heart leap?
-Does it make your heart beat faster?
+Does it make your heart race?
+Does it make your heart pound?

-<Global Standards> Do we have a global perspective?
+<World Standard> Do you have a world-class perspective?

 The slogan "changes shape" like snow

 The new slogan to achieve these goals is "Let's snow!
 LET'S SNOW."
-It aims to spread smiles through snow sports.
+The aim is to spread smiles through snow sports.
 It

-can be used to express various feelings, such as "Let's snow and make the Olympics a success!" or "Let's enjoy the snow this season!"
+can be used in various ways to express individual feelings, such as "Let's make the Olympics exciting by snowing!" or "Let's enjoy snowing this season!"

 Strengthening policy for the Olympics

-With the Winter Olympics in Italy coming up next year, Director of the Sports Headquarters, Takanori Kono, has announced a strengthening policy.
+With the Winter Olympics in Italy just around the corner next year, Competition Director Takanori Kawano announced the team's strengthening policy.

-By strengthening the team's strength based on SAJ's new policy, the goal is to win a total of nine medals, including four gold medals, surpassing the previous record of three gold medals won at the Nagano Olympics, and to have more than 20 medal winners.
-He also stated that support for this purpose will be strengthened.
+Based on the SAJ's new policy, the goal is to strengthen the team's capabilities and win a total of nine medals, including four gold medals, surpassing the previous record of three gold medals won at the Nagano Olympics, and to have more than 20 athletes place in the top ranks.
+He also stated that support for achieving this goal will be strengthened.

 "SNOW JAPAN" new official wear